bradley3322/Glicko-ts/README.md

-# GlickoTS
+# Glicko-ts

-GlickoTS is a TypeScript implementation of the **Glicko-1** rating system, developed by Mark Glickman.
+glicko-ts is a TypeScript implementation of the **Glicko-1** rating system, developed by Mark Glickman.
 It's a popular algorithm for calculating the relative skill levels of players in competitive games, improving upon simpler systems by incorporating rating reliability.
 This library provides an easy-to-use interface for integrating Glicko-1 ratings into your applications.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)